carloskiki/rfcs/text/3759-cargo-supported-targets.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-TODO: update

 - What if one wants to exclude a single target-triple?
 Groups can be excluded with `cfg(not(..))`, but there is currently no way of excluding specific targets (Would anyone ever require this?).
-- Some crates will inevitably have target requirements that are too strict, how do we make users bypass the error (probably with some `--ignore-**` flag)?
-Do we want to allow this?
-- Should we solve for this during dependency version resolution? (the current rationale is that we do not want targets to affect package version resolution).

 # Future possibilities
 [future-possibilities]: #future-possibilities